 We are constantly adding and updating our course offerings.
 Here are some programs that have been added or significantly modified in recent months.

 This course has been recently updated to include coverage of mm-wave techniques for MMIC design.
-Mar 08-Mar 10, 2017: Tempe, AZ: Presented by: Ali Darwish
+Aug 23-Aug 25, 2017: San Jose, CA: Presented by: Ali Darwish

 This three day course provides comprehensive information on the 5G wireless network with a focus on physical layer and air interface technologies.
 The course starts with a review of cellular standards evolution and the shortcomings that 5G addresses.
 Next we move on to describe the modulation waveforms and also look at the issues that are introduced by working with higher GHz frequency bands.
 Further topics include Massive MIMO, network architecture, 5G system features, and evolutionary services.
-May 08-May 10, 2017: San Diego, CA: Presented by: Joe Boccuzzi
+Oct 16-Oct 18, 2017: San Jose, CA: Presented by: Joe Boccuzzi

 This two day course provides participants with coverage of antenna, integration, test, and propagation topics associated with millimeter Wave (mm-Wave) and 5G applications.
 The course provides an understanding of basic antenna property definitions, antenna fundamentals and considerations, antenna types and mm-Wave propagation fundamentals.
 The course provides information on how antenna properties and propagation characteristics affect communication systems.
 Topics also covered include how to test and measure mm-Wave antenna performance.
 Aug 21-Aug 22, 2017: San Jose, CA: Presented by: Steven Best